s-xiang/git-meta/README.md

 ## What are the advantages of a mono-repo?

-The alternative to a mono-repo is for an organization to decompose its source into multiple unrelated repositories.
+The alternative to a mono-repo is for an organization to decompose its source into multiple repositories.
 In comparison to a multi-repo strategy, a mono-repo provides the following advantages:

 - Atomic changes can be made across the organization's code.
 - The history of the of an organization's source is described in a mono-repo.
-  With multiple unrelated repositories, it is impossible to present a unified history.
+  With multiple repositories, it is impossible to present a unified history.
 - Because all source is described in one history, archaeological operations such as `bisect` are easily supported.
 - Source in the organization is easy to find.